kenakofer/pi-bowl/README.md

 Features in common with commercial buzzer systems include:

-1. Support for 10 buzzers split into 2 teams of 5.
+1. Support for 10 buzzers (2 teams of 5).

 2. Player Recognition and lockout on buzz-ins.